larslau/DETECT/README.md

 # DETECT
 Recurrent neural network model for Dynamic ElecTronic hEalth reCord deTection (DETECT) of individuals at risk of a first-episode of psychosis

+**Note** *the code for DETECT is not yet available in this repository, but will made available soon.*

 Model structure
 --------------------